Team4308/CrescendoScouting/README.md

 Feature requests can be submitted as an issue.

 ## To-Do
+- [ ] !!!
+REACT CONTEXT FOR GLOBAL VARIABLES !!!
-- [ ] Settings page for user name, user team, and current competition
+- [x] Settings page for user name, user team, and current competition
 - [ ] Useless CSS rules/CSS Optimization
 - [ ] Standardization of naming (for literally everything...)
 - [ ] Colors defined as CSS variables